DERaC-IO/DeracioTSS/README.md

 ## Future Roadmap

 DeracioTSS tries to enhance development experiences with Tornado.
-The eventual goal is to build a full-stack package manager for Tornado application.
+The eventual goal is to build a full-stack package manager for Tornado application that is friendly even for newbie developers.
 We plant to implement the following functions to realize the goal (the latest version is `1.0`).

 | Function | Version | Ready |
 |:---|:---:|:---:|